DefectDojo/django-DefectDojo/readme-docs/RELEASING.md

 ![image](https://user-images.githubusercontent.com/4426050/149618605-fd94b6a8-d348-4fc5-8eaf-92f23b1b54b7.png)

-Wait for the tests to complete, while we work on the release notes.
+Wait for the tests to complete.

-# Publish the release with release notes
+You can work on the release notes in the next step while waiting.

-# Merge PR into `dev`

 Merge the `Release: Merge back x.y.z into dev from: master-into-dev/x.y.z-a.b.c-dev` PR by using a *Merge Commit*.
 Do NOT squash the commits.

 ![image](https://user-images.githubusercontent.com/4426050/149618642-276fffca-7e6f-4c51-bd9b-52bb5628cb7b.png)

+# Publish the release with release notes

 # FAQ